-U.S. third-quarter GDP growth raised; business investment stabilizing
+U.S. third-quarter GDP growth revised higher; business investment stabilizing

 The average of GDP and GDI, also referred to as gross domestic output and considered a better measure of economic activity, increased at a 2.3% rate in the July-September period, quickening from a 1.4% growth pace in the second quarter.

+The Fed’s preferred inflation measure, the core personal consumption expenditures (PCE) price index excluding food and energy, increased 1.6% in the 12 months through October.
+The so-called core PCE price index rose 1.7% in September.

-U.S. stock index futures briefly extended gains and U.S. 10-year Treasury yields rose after the release of the data.
-The dollar .DXY strengthened against a basket of currencies.
+U.S. stocks were trading mixed while the dollar .DXY was stronger against a basket of currencies.
+U.S. Treasury yields rose.

-Growth has slowed from the 3.1% rate notched in the first three months of the year.
+Economic growth has slowed from the 3.1% rate notched in the first three months of the year.
 The slowdown is largely blamed on the Trump administration’s trade war with China, which has eroded business confidence, contributing to the second straight quarterly decline in business investment.

 The fading stimulus from last year’s $1.5 trillion tax cut package is also sapping momentum from the expansion, now in its 11th year.
 But there are some hopeful signs for business investment.